bisope03/BuildHER-internship-assignment/README.md

 This assignment was given as part of the BuildHER Internship program, assigned by LoveLocal.

+I have used C++ language to solve the problems.

 ## Files
 `Easy.cpp`: Contains the solution for the following problem: <br>
 Given a string s consisting of words and spaces, return the length of the last word in the string.
 A word is a maximal substring consisting of non-space characters only.